Toor Dal

 Toor Dal Nutritional Value per 100gm

-Toor Dal or Pigeon pea is an incredible source of proteins, carbs, vitamins and minerals like magnesium, manganese, phosphorus, potassium, sodium and zinc.
+Toor Dal or Pigeon pea is an incredible source of proteins, carbs and vitamins and minerals like magnesium, manganese, phosphorus, potassium, sodium and zinc.
 Here is the Toor Dal nutritional value per 100 gm:

 Nutrients | Nutritional Value per 100 gm |